It’s time to honor the wisdom that flows through us.

 • All supplies

-• Online pre-retreat grounding session with group + Kelsey on June 1, 2024 at 12:00-1:00 p.m.
-PT
+• Online pre-retreat grounding session with group, Chaiti & Kelsey at a TBD date.

 • A supportive community